Vinomo4/SLNN-for-Pattern-Recognition/README.md

 ## Used algorithms

-In order to solve the UO problem, several algorithms have been used:
+To solve the UO problem, several algorithms have been used:

-* Gradient Method (GM).
+* Gradient Method (*GM*).
-* Conjugate Gradient Method (CGM) with Polack-Ribiere.
+* Conjugate Gradient Method (*CGM*) with Polak-Ribière (*PR+*) and Fletcher-Reeves (*FR*) update methods.
-* (BFGS)
+* Broyden-Fletcher-Goldfarb-Shanno (*BFGS*).
-* Stochastic Gradient Method (SGM).
+* Stochastic Gradient Method (*SGM*).

 ## Architecture
 The files contained on this repository are:

-* All the necessary files for blurred number generation, the UO algorithms used to train the SLNN and the files used to perform, numerically and graphicaly, benchmarking of the obtained results.
-All this files can be easily   using [MATLAB®](https://es.mathworks.com/products/matlab.html).
+* All the necessary files for blurred number generation, the UO algorithms used to train the SLNN and the files used to perform, numerically and graphically, benchmarking of the obtained results.
+All these files can be easily executed and modified using [MATLAB®](https://es.mathworks.com/products/matlab.html).

 * An extensive report about the development and conclusions of this project.